-Major General Irwin's military awards include the Distinguished Service Medal, the Legion of Merit (w/OLC), the Bronze Star Medal (w/OLC), and various other awards.
+His military awards include the Distinguished Service Medal, the Legion of Merit (w/OLC), the Bronze Star Medal (w/OLC), and various other awards.
 He is Airborne, Air Assault, Sapper, and Jungle Warfare qualified, and holds the Army's "3H" Joint Planner additional skill identifier, among others.

-Lew and his wife Marcia have been married for over 29 years and have three adult children.
-Two of their children currently serve in the U.S. Army.
+Lew and his wife Marcia have been married for over 30 years and have three adult children.
+Two of their children currently serve in the U.S. Army, and the third is a teacher and coach at Fort Belvoir.